rishav4101/10daysofcode-stock_prediction/tasks/Tasks.md

 - rename Columns
 - slice dataframe (create dataset according to your need)

+(The csv file containing the data is attached herewith)

 ## Task 2 - Plotting line Graph

 Plot a line graph of any two columns of the above dataframe you created using matplotlib.